yu22238/2023-group-12/README.md

 - Can not distinguish between player and enemies
 - Would forget which keys to use when switching between players

+As you can see, our biggest issue with the game was the glitching.
+However, one of the experts provided a useful suggestion to address this problem.
+They recommended deleting the bullets once they had gone off of the screen in order to save memory and prevent the game from crashing.
+Due to the severity of this issue, we tackled it first and fortunately, this approach was successful in resolving the glitching issue.

+As you can see, our experts pointed out that the keys and objectives of the game are unclear, so we have taken steps to address this issue.
+Firstly, we have added a start page that provides instructions on how to play the game.
+Additionally, we have included the aim of each level at the top of the screen to help players understand what they need to do to progress.
+Lastly, we have made it easier for players to restart by providing instructions on how to do so at the top of each level, preventing them from becoming stuck in the game.
+These improvements should help enhance the overall gameplay experience for our users.

 ## Process (15% ~750 words)

 o Teamwork.
 How did you work together, what tools did you use.
 Did you have team roles?
 Reflection on how you worked together.